 We believe that continued investment in research and development is critical to our future success.
 We continue to develop new technologies and products and enhance existing products.
 Future growth is, to a large extent, dependent upon the timely development and introduction of new products, as well as the development of technology and algorithms to support the latest programmable devices.
 Where possible, we may pursue partnerships and other strategic relationships to add new products, capabilities and services, particularly in security provisioning.
 We are currently focusing our research and development efforts on strategic growth markets, including automotive electronics and the IoT.
 We are continuing to develop technology to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
-We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment.
+We plan to deliver new programming technology, automated handling systems and enhancements for managed and secure programming in the manufacturing environment.
 We also continue to focus on increasing our capacity and responsiveness for new device support requests from customers and programmable integrated circuit manufacturers by revising and enhancing our internal processes and tools.
 Our research and development efforts have resulted in the release of significant new products and product enhancements over the past several years.

-During 2017, 2016, and 2015, we made expenditures for research and development of (in millions) \$6.9, \$5.1, and \$4.7, respectively, representing 20.3%, 21.6%, and 21.4% of net sales, respectively.
+During 2018, 2017, and 2016, we made expenditures for research and development of (in millions) \$7.4, \$6.9, and \$5.1, respectively, representing 25.2%, 20.3%, and 21.6% of net sales, respectively.
 Research and development costs are generally expensed as incurred.